JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 to define a nonlinear transformation.
 The first is to explicitly say what it is.
 For example, the sigmoid function is $\sigma(x)=\frac{e^x}{e^x + 1}$.
 This only works if you know the exact functional form that relates the input to the output.
-However, in many cases, such exact relations are not known a priori.
+However, in many cases, such exact relations are not known *a priori*.
 So how do you do nonlinear modeling if you don't know the nonlinearity?

 There are two separate ways to then handle this problem.
 One method is machine